Tijntj3/DE1-SoC-Baremetal/README.md

 ## AXI bridge

 The AXI bridge used for this demo is configured through Quartus Prime's Platfrom designer (QSYS for older versions) using the ```Aria V/Cyclone V Hard Processor System``` and ```PIO``` IPs.
-Were one to make their own HPS application using this demo as a reference, these are the addresses at which the peripherals are located:
+If one were to make their own HPS application using this demo as a reference, these are the addresses at which the peripherals are located:

 | Peripherals | Start address | End address |
 | ------ | ------ | ------ |